Tangoe/Mobile-Procurement-API-Documentation/concepts/headers/index.md

 # Request Headers

-Request headers are simply key/value pairs of metadata relating to what is contained within the body of a request and/or response.
+Request headers are simply just key/value pairs of metadata relating to what is contained within the body of a request and/or response.
 The Mobile Procurement API primarily uses them for identifying users and limiting context.

 <br/>